 Peptides, peptidomimetics, and expressed protein

 Peptides or proteins can be synthesized or expressed in-house at Bio-Synthesis.
 We label or conjugate peptides through N-terminal, C-terminal or internal side chain of an amino acids.
 Peptides supplied by the customer should be HPLC purified (>90% pure) and should contain a single modification site.
 We can make any standard peptides with functional groups incorporated through peptide synthesis.
 Please provide the peptide sequence of the desired peptide on the order form.

 Every chemical modification or conjugation process involves the reaction of one functional group with another, resulting in the formation of a covalent bond.
-The creation of bioconjugate reagents with spontaneously reactive, or selectively reactive functional groups, forms the basis for simple and reproducible crosslinking or tagging of target molecules.
-Our well-trained chemists assist clients from project scope collections to design, and determining appropriate homobifunctional or heterobifunctional cross-linking chemistries.
+The creation of bioconjugate reagents with spontaneously reactive or selectively reactive functional groups, forms the basis for simple and reproducible crosslinking or tagging of target molecules.
+Our well-trained chemists assist clients from project scope collections to designs and determining appropriate homobifunctional or heterobifunctional cross-linking chemistries.
 We have delivered thousands of custom conjugated biopolymers and are fully capable of meeting the ever-increasing bioconjugation needs in biological and drug discovery research.
 Hundreds of reaction systems have applied in our organic laboratories.

 Sequence: TGT GTT CTA TGT CTT-Maleimide